Quick efficient support for managing and improving your responses to security incidents

 2. Identification - Once the tools and procedure are determined in the preparation phase, teams work to identify any suspicious activity.
 After detecting the incident, the team works to determine the nature of the attack, its source and the motive of the hacker.All the evidence found should be secured for in-depth analysis along with the proper documentation of the steps taken.

 3. Containment - Containing the incident is the top priority as soon as the incident is detected, for containing the damage and preventing further damage from occurring.
 It is advised to follow SANS guidelines for preventing the destruction of any evidence that may be needed later for prosecution.
 These steps include short-term containment, system back-up, and long-term containment.

-4. Eradication - The phase of neutralising the threat and restoring the system to as close as the previous state as possible.
+4. Eradication - The phase of neutralising the threat and restoring the system to as close to the previous state as possible.
 Ensuring proper removal of the malicious content and the affected systems are completely clean.
-If required the systems can be taken off-line for replacing the clean versions in recovery.
+If required the systems can be taken offline for replacing the clean versions in recovery.

-5. Recovery - Bringing the recovered systems back online and ensuring the systems are not infected or compromised again by monitoring for sometime.
-This includes setting timelines for fully restoring the operation and monitoring for the abnormal activities.
-At this stage it is also possible to calculate the cost of breach and subsequent damage.
+5. Recovery - Bringing the recovered systems back online and ensuring the systems are not infected or compromised again by monitoring for some time.
+This includes setting timelines for fully restoring the operation and monitoring for abnormal activities.
+At this stage, it is also possible to calculate the cost of a breach and subsequent damage.